Marquiese-Thompson/Coding-Experiences/README.md

 # Coding-Experiences
-This repository holdS all the code I have written or assisted in since beginning college at Texas State University.
+This repository holds all the code I have written or assisted in since beginning college at Texas State University.